 This is the single reason why you need to start selling your products on Facebook today.

-One thing to keep in mind before we get started however, if you’re based in the US customers can checkout and pay directly through your Facebook Shop but if you anywhere else in the world you’ll either need to talk to them through Messenger to arrange a sale or link the product to your eCommerce website to allow them to checkout.
+If you’re based in the US, customers can checkout and pay directly through your Facebook Shop but if you’re anywhere else in the world you’ll need to link the product to your eCommerce website to allow customers to checkout.

 What’s great about Facebook Shops is you don’t need any other online presence or experience to make it work, you can run your entire business through Facebook if you wanted to.